Cashier: Job Description, Resume, Cover Letter, Skills

 Customer service-oriented cashier positioned to excel within full-time role requiring proven cash handling, issue resolution, and inventory control capabilities.

-- Four years’ experience within high-volume retail setting, earning multiple store awards for excellence in customer service
+Four years’ experience within high-volume setting, earning multiple awards for excellence in customer service.

-- Solid command of point-of-sale system technologies, including use of cash register, computer, telephone, barcode scanners, receipt printers, and debit/credit card readers
+- Solid command of point-of-sale technologies, including use of cash register, computer, telephone, barcode scanners, receipt printers, and debit/credit card readers.

-- Swiftly promoted from initial role as bagger to cashier based on excellent mathematical and customer service aptitude
+- Swiftly promoted from bagger to cashier based on excellent mathematical and customer service aptitude.

-- Selected by manager to train new hires in cash register use and cash handling/security procedures
+- Selected by manager to train new hires in cash register use and cash handling procedures.

 - Earned four “Part-Time Employee of the Month” awards

-- Willingly stepped up to cover other employees’ shifts in diverse store roles, including cashier, bagger, shelf stocker, and night crew
+- Willingly stepped up to cover other employees’ shifts in diverse store roles.

 Yakima Valley Community College, Grandview, WA